peytoncordero/DRI25/data-literacies.md

 [Human Computers at NASA](https://omeka.macalester.edu/humancomputerproject/) is an archival project that "seeks to shed light on the buried stories of African American women with math and science degrees who began working at NACA (now NASA) in 1943 in secret, segregated facilities."

 <Secret>
 From the image, we can deduce that newspaper articles (digital copies of text) and photographs (digital copies of images) were used to compile this archive.
 Noticing the highlighted name in the news article, the data maybe outputed as searchable text, searchable database, and/or searchable images.
 The data most likely was retrieved from a database and/or non-digital field notes.
+This is the [data source page](https://omeka.macalester.edu/humancomputerproject/items/browse) for Human Computers At NASA.
 </Secret>

 ![Screenshot of the frontmatter of an audio community mapping project called Listen for the Iraqis in NYC!](/images/data-ethics/Listen-for-the-Iraqis-in-NYC.png)